Once upon a time, there was a magic portal to an extraordinary realm

 ...and plenty more.

-Joe King's old fire-breathing dragon was more famous than ever in his newly renovated realm.
+Thanks to Clarence's rebuilding and rebranding, Joe King's old fire-breathing dragon became more famous than ever.

-King's Castle Land Toy Store hosted families from far and wide like never before.
+King's Castle Land and Toy Store hosted families from far and wide across America.

 By the time my brother and I (about us) were cutting our teeth, King's Castle Land had expanded to 7 acres.